- Authenticate to the package registry

 with the appropriate values for your GitLab instance and package.

-After you configure your registry URL, set up authentication as described in the authentication section.
+After you configure your registry URL, you can authenticate to the package registry.

 Publish to GitLab package registry